tomwilkie/weave/site/features.md

 run `weave reset` this will remove the peer from the network so if Weave is run again on that node it will start from scratch.

 For failed peers, the `weave rmpeer` command can be used to permanently remove the ranges allocated to said peer.
-This will allow other peers to allocate IPs in the ranges previously owner by the rm'd peer, and as such should be used with extreme caution - if the rm'd peer later rejoins the Weave network, the same IP address may be allocated twice.
+This will allow other peers to allocate IPs in the ranges previously owner by the rm'd peer, and as such should be used with extreme caution - if the rm'd peer had transferred some range of IP addresses to another peer but this is not known to the whole network, or if it later rejoins the Weave network, the same IP address may be allocated twice.

 ### <a name="application-isolation"></a>Application isolation